DavidSiretMarques/GP_toymodelrandom/README.md

 # GP_toymodelrandom
 Simple toy model to show the effect of random noise on ML training

 It uses Scikit-Learn, pandas and numpy to generate a toy dataset, adding random noise to the variables fed to the model.
-It also shows the effect of scaling the data points.
+It also shows the effect of scaling the data points by comparing the scaled, non-scaled and real values for each data point used in testing.